LaunchCodeEducation/liftoff/docs/_sources/modules/demo-projects/expense-tracker/index.rst.txt

 ^^^^^^^^^^^^^^^^

-For the second sprint, Paul plans on working through the initial user stories, which are focused on basic user management (registration, login, logout).
+For the second sprint, Paul plans on working through the initial user stories.
+These are focused on basic user management (registration, login, logout).
 He couldn’t find any good external crates in Rust to help with user authentication.
-He will be forced to create user authentication on his own, and plans to use the same concpets we learned in Unit 2 – `Password Hashing &
+He will need to create user authentication on his own, and plans to use the same concepts we learned in Unit 2 – `Password Hashing &
 Salting <https://education.launchcode.org/web-fundamentals/class-prep/13/>`__.